It's been a while since our last newsletter, and a lot has happened.

 Shopify is investing heavily in agent-driven commerce, where AI systems act as personal shoppers that discover, compare, and purchase products on behalf of users.
 These agents aim to provide deeper personalization than traditional search by learning user preferences and surfacing relevant products more effectively.
 The shift could expand online retail and improve product discovery, especially for smaller brands.
 This evolution demands sophisticated inventory management and pricing intelligence—exactly the type of agentic AI capabilities that enable retailers to compete effectively when AI systems, rather than human shoppers, drive purchasing decisions.

-Online fashion retailer Goddiva reported that moving from basic search to AI-driven recommendations has almost doubled conversion rates from 1.4% to 2.5% and delivered £1 million in sales via chatbot journeys.
+Online fashion retailer Godiva reported that moving from basic search to AI-driven recommendations has almost doubled conversion rates from 1.4% to 2.5% and delivered £1 million in sales via chatbot journeys.
 Returns—once an eye-watering 80%—are falling thanks to several measures including AI sizing tools.
 However, while AI build costs are tumbling, daily operating costs can run to £4,000.
 This success story demonstrates the ROI potential of enterprise AI while highlighting the importance of cost-effective solutions that balance performance gains with operational expenses—a key consideration for retailers evaluating agentic AI platforms.

 Source: Retail Technology Innovation Hub